Out of the darkness

 An Exhibition of Youth Perspectives on Tairāwhiti in a Changing Climate

-A collaboration between local photographer Josie McClutchie and award-winning sociologist, Professor Holly Thorpe (Waikato University), the exhibition creates a dynamic space to learn from, and be moved by, rangatahi knowledge and experiences of climate change.
+The ‘Out of the Darkness’ Exhibition creates a dynamic space to learn from, and be moved by, rangatahi knowledge and experiences of climate change.

 Enquiries to hthorpe@waikato.ac.nz or josiemak@gmail.com